-This skin goodness came to life with the help of Camelina Seed Oil because of its natural anti inflammatory qualities.
-Also known as gold of pleasure, It is excellent for reducing large pores and may help in healing skin blemishes.
+This skin goodness came to life with the help of Camelina Seed Oil because of its natural anti-inflammatory qualities.
+Also known as gold of pleasure, it is excellent for reducing large pores and may help in healing skin blemishes.

 This recipe makes 200grams of creamy cleanser.